miekg/pgo/README.md

 To go over this file:

 - `name`: this is the name of the service, used to uniquely identify the service across machines.
-- `user`: which user to use to run the podman-compose under.
+- `user`: which user to use to run the docker compose under.
 - `repository` and `branch`: where to find the git repo belonging to this service.
 - `compose`: alternate compose file to use.
-- `ignore`: don't restart podman when a compose file changes.
+- `ignore`: don't restart the containers when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation.